 Artists and scientists tend to live and work in very different worlds.
 In major cities across three continents, the question is being asked: “Is there something to be gained in our understanding of humankind by encouraging scientists and artists to share their ideas?”

-This series of salons brings guest artists, Puget Sound faculty members, and others together on the free Third Thursday of each month at Tacoma Art Museum or on campus.
-Events usually run from 6 to 8 p.m., with food, mingling, conversation, and more.
+This series of salons bring guest artists, Puget Sound faculty members, and others together on the free Third Thursday of each month at Tacoma Art Museum or on campus.
+Events typically run from 6 to 8 p.m., with food, mingling, conversation, and more.

 Biomimetic Insectoid Mechatronics, Combining Open Source Technology with Entomology